Ever find yourself flipping through the latest edition of your Elle Decor, House Beautiful and drooling over all of the amazing home goods–

 It’s mighty frustrating to say the least.

-Well, today, I’m going to share with you my secrets for finding those beautiful home furnishings on the internet; at least 80% of the time.
+Well, today, I’m going to share with you my secrets for finding those beautiful home goods on the internet; at least 80% of the time.

-As promised, I’m going to take you back to Summer Thornton’s way cool home that she designed for clients in Florida.
+As promised, I will take you back to Summer Thornton’s way cool home that she designed for clients in Florida.

 [All photos via House Beautiful and photographed by Luke White]